 Cultural and Linguistic Competency Initiative

-The CLCI is a unique project that aims to increase the cultural and linguistic competency of stakeholders of participating organizations through an active learning, assessment, and action planning process.
-Participating organizations chose a core planning team of individuals from multiple levels of the organization who will work together over a 12-month period towards culture transformation.
+The CLCI is a unique project that aims to increase the cultural and linguistic competency of stakeholders (i.e. staff, board members, volunteers, etc.) of participating organizations through an active learning, assessment, and action planning process.
+Participating organizations select a core planning team of individuals from multiple levels of the organization who work together over a 12-month period towards organizational cultural change.

 Each participating organization and TBHC will also increase community awareness of health disparities and strengthen the abilities and competencies of nonprofit staff and community members by hosting and facilitating viewings of the documentary Unnatural Causes…is Inequality Making Us Sick?
 Ultimately engaging and supporting the community to implement activities to create and sustain health equity.

-The following organizations are scheduled to complete CLCI training in September 2017:
+The following organizations participated in Cohort 1 which concluded in September 2017:

-If you would like additional information or have any questions, contact Marissa Davis, Program Coordinator & Equity Specialist, and Tampa Bay Healthcare Collaborative via email at email@example.com or phone (904) 714-8032.
+If you would like additional information or have any questions, contact Marissa Davis, Program Manager & Equity Specialist, Tampa Bay Healthcare Collaborative via email at email@example.com or phone (904) 714-8032.